The world’s first EDA sensor in a watch

 By doing regular EDA sessions on your Sense and tracking your responses over time, you can build a mindfulness practice and improve your mental well-being.
 Clinical studies have shown that mindfulness-based practice, such as meditation, is most effective at reducing stress.*

 See a daily Stress Management Score in the Fitbit app ranging from 1 to 100—where a higher number means you’re showing fewer physical signs of stress.
 It’s calculated based on three metrics: your responsiveness, exertion balance and sleep patterns.

 Only Fitbit Premium members see their score breakdown.

-Sense looks at your heart rate data and electrodermal activity to see if your body is showing the “fight or flight” response.
+Is your body showing the “fight or flight” response?
+Your heart rate data and electrodermal activity (Sense only) can let you know.
 A higher number means you’ve shown fewer of these signs the last few days.

 Too little physical activity can raise your stress hormone levels, but too much activity can lead to fatigue and bodily stress.
 A higher number means you’re getting the right balance of activity for you.

 Good sleep makes it easier for your body to deal with stress.
 A higher sleep patterns score means you’re well-equipped to handle stress based on your recent sleep patterns.